 In the services for the disabled, work and day activities will continue with exceptional arrangements until the end of June 2021.

-Day activities for the elderly will be suspended until at least the end of June 2021.
+Daytime activities for the elderly is closed until the end of June 2021.

 Permits for events in public areas will be issued from 1 March

 The city's decision-making process will also be held remotely until the end of the council term.
-The new council will start operating in June 2021.
+The new council will start operating in autumn 2021.